KeyframesAI/frame_interpolation/README.md

 ### Data

-Trained on frames dataset available [here](https://drive.google.com/u/0/uc?id=18FbMur-goI6ZnWh-fP0SNuq8DVCnMyKn)
+Trained on a dataset of video frames available [here](https://drive.google.com/u/0/uc?id=18FbMur-goI6ZnWh-fP0SNuq8DVCnMyKn)

 To extract frames from your own videos: